useaitechdad/antigravity-102/README.md

-this is to test antigravity and version control
+this is a tutorial on how to use git and github and antigravity